jsyang/critters/src/markdown/index.md

 </script>

-At the end of all this I would like to be left with:
+At the end of all this I would like to end up with:
- - a full progression of steps leading to a set of procedurally generated creatures
+ - a full progression of steps leading to a set of procedurally generated creatures (sort of in a literate programming style)
  - a plausible world and environments that contain these creatures
  - most recent relationships between the different species (if any)
  - an evolutionary tree depicting the evolution of such creatures